-ResponsibleSteel™ is an emerging programme built on five years of work to define and promote steel that has been produced and sourced responsibly.
-The Australian Steel Stewardship Forum initially developed the concept and programme and worked with more than 70 stakeholders and 180 individuals in the initial development of the ResponsibleSteel™ Standard.
+ResponsibleSteel is a relatively new programme built on eight years of work to define and promote steel that has been produced and sourced responsibly.
+The Australian Steel Stewardship Forum initially developed the concept and programme and worked with more than 70 stakeholders and 180 individuals on the initial development of the ResponsibleSteel Standard.

 2. What is it?

-3. How is it being developed?
+3. How is it developed?

-At its heart ResponsibleSteel™ is a multi-stakeholder collaboration between business and civil society.
-Neither group can achieve ResponsibleSteel’s™mission on its own.
+At its heart ResponsibleSteel is a multi-stakeholder collaboration between business and civil society.
+Neither group can achieve ResponsibleSteel’s mission on its own.
 Together we believe that we can change the world.
-Everyone should win from schemes like ResponsibleSteel™.
+Everyone should win from schemes like ResponsibleSteel.

-4. Why have one?
+4. Why have it?

 Together, mining and the processing of mined material to make steel have substantial environmental, social and economic impact – both positive and negative.
-Compliance with local legal obligations alone is not sufficient to meet the expectations of customers, stakeholders and civil society and there is a need for responsible producers of steel, the most widely used material in the world, to respond to these developments.
-The ResponsibleSteel™ programme is designed to be a key element of this response.
+Compliance with local legal obligations alone is not sufficient to meet the expectations of customers, stakeholders and civil society and there is a need for responsible producers of steel to respond to these developments.
+The ResponsibleSteel programme is designed to be a key element of this response.

-Internationally-recognised sustainability standards are good for customers, good for business, and good for the people in supply chains and their environment.
+Internationally recognised sustainability standards are good for customers, good for business, and good for the people in supply chains and their environment.
 They are an effective way of supporting progress towards sustainable development goals, such as the availability of clean water, reducing greenhouse gas emissions, creating jobs and developing responsible patterns of production and consumption.

 5. What are the benefits?

-A key benefit is in terms of marketing steel to business customers and ultimately consumers.
 Independent research commissioned by ISEAL found that sustainability standards improve market access, profitability and production for certified businesses, and enhance reputation while reducing risk for manufacturers and retailers.
 Early business benefits related to sales and marketing were most frequently mentioned, followed by benefits on operations, procurement, stakeholder engagement and sector-wide change.
 Almost all sources (98%) referred to sales and marketing related benefits, 78% of the sources to operations related benefits and 70% to procurement related benefits.